 Beside the obligatory transparency regarding distribution costs and remuneration, a ban on commissions was introduced as of 1 January 2013.
 The reason for the introduction of the ban was to align the interest of the intermediary with the interest of the client.
-The ban is applicable for all intermediaries, including sales agents from insurers and banks that are selling non-MiFID financial services excluding non-life insurance.
+The ban is applicable for all intermediaries, including sales agents from insurers and banks that are selling non-MiFID40 financial services excluding non-life insurance.
 During the transition period, many financial services providers changed their business model to a fee-based approach, charging either an hourly rate or a fixed fee.
 Additional legislation was introduced to ensure that the cost of the advice is reasonable.
 As the ban only applied to new products sold after 1 January 1 2013, it had a limited effect on the remuneration received by financial services providers for products sold prior to that date, most notably insurance investment products with a long duration.

-126. Several other jurisdictions have put in place remuneration caps or a ban on commission.
-In some cases, the cap on commission applies only to compulsory insurance; in some other cases, the commission level or cap on remuneration is determined by category of product and percent of premiums.

-127. Additional approaches in respect of compensation structures identified by different IAIS Members include:

-- reducing commission by the fee for advice in situations where an advice fee is charged; - requiring commission for a life policy to be paid over a set period to align payment with the policy period;

-Application paper on approaches to supervising the conduct of intermediaries

-• using a balanced scorecard framework to take into account non-sales key performance indicators in remuneration structures.

-128. Some jurisdictions link remuneration to costs incurred by intermediaries or parameters that indicate quality of services.
+- 128. Several other jurisdictions have put in place remuneration caps or a ban on commission.
+In some cases, the cap on commission applies only to compulsory insurance; in some other cases, the commission level or cap on remuneration is determined by category of product and percent of premiums. - 129.
+Additional approaches in respect of compensation structures identified by different IAIS Members include: - reducing commission by the fee for advice in situations where an advice fee is charged; - requiring commission for a life policy to be paid over a set period to align payment with the policy period; - using a balanced scorecard framework to take into account non-sales key performance indicators in remuneration structures; and - clawback provisions in which the intermediary is required to return a proportionate part of the commission if the customer does not retain the product for a certain period. - 130.
+Some jurisdictions link remuneration to costs incurred by intermediaries or parameters that indicate quality of services.

-Poland: the Komisja Nadzoru Finansowego (KNF) has issued guidelines according to which the remuneration that an insurance agent receives when offering insurance products should be determined taking into account the costs incurred.
+Poland: the Komisja Nadzoru Finansowego has issued guidelines according to which the remuneration that an insurance agent receives when offering insurance products should be determined taking into account the costs incurred.
 Moreover, the insurer should ensure that the insurance agent's commission does not undermine customer confidence in the financial market.
-Following the issue of these guidelines a formal provision of law came into force and imposed an obligation on insurance undertakings to distribute intermediary remuneration over the whole period of insurance, which restricts insurance undertakings and intermediaries even more than the KNF's guidelines.
+Following the issuance of these guidelines a formal provision of law came into force and imposed an obligation on insurance undertakings to distribute intermediary remuneration over the whole period of insurance, which restricts insurance undertakings and intermediaries even more than the guidelines.